boosh/sputter/README.md

 * Certain errors shouldn't be returned to clients for security.
 Make sure only whitelisted ones are.
 This should really be handled by a directive.
   See the `handleExceptions` directive which might already do this.

+## Project layout
+This project is organised into the following directories:

+* akka_http_sputter - Sputter serverside components written for akka-http.
+* shared - Components shared between the frontend if using scala JS and the akka-http backend.
+* scalajs_web_demo - A demo web frontend written using scala JS that uses the shared components.
+See the README.md file in that directory for running instructions.